Dhavisco/Expense-Tracker/README.md

 # Expense Tracker

 Expense Tracker is a React.js application that allows users to keep track of their expenses.
-Users can add expense by inputing details of an expense, including Expense Title, amount, and date.
+Users can add expenses by inputting details of an expense, including Expense Title, amount, and date.
 The application then compiles these entries into a list, providing users with a clear overview of their expenses.

 ## Features